-For the elected official, their staff, and any media that attend, you should be prepared to hand out information about public charter schools and your school.
-TCSA recommends the following: One page fact sheet on your school (including mission, year founded, number of students served number of schools/campuses, highlights of what make your program unique, honors you've received, and academic results One page document with biographies of anyone the official will be meeting with (teachers, board members, staff, students) ☐ What is a Charter School? brochure ☐ Charter Schools 101 one-pager ☐ Truth About Texas Charters report PLANNING FOR THE MEDIA When hosting an elected official at your school, it is ultimately their decision whether press should be involved.
+PRO TIP: In order to avoid the likelihood that some parents may wish to speak with officials on unrelated issues, we recommend against a blanket notification to all parents concerning the visit.
+PRO TIP: If you want to discuss specific policies with the elected official, contact TPCSA for help.
+We can provide background on the issue and may have some resources such as one pagers or talking points to make this easier.
+GATHERING MATERIALS For the elected official, their staff, and any media that attend, you should be prepared to hand out information about public charter schools and your school.
+TPCSA recommends the following: - One page fact sheet on your school (including mission, year founded, number of students served, number of schools/campuses, highlights of what make your program unique, honors you've received, and academic results - □ One page document with biographies of anyone the official will be meeting with (teachers, board members, staff, students) - □ What is a Charter School? brochure - □ What is a Charter School? one-pager - □ The Truth About Public Charter School Success PLANNING FOR THE MEDIA When hosting an elected official at your school, it is ultimately their decision whether press should be involved.
 However, before you suggest or ask you must first decide if the media is appropriate for their visit.
-The Texas Charter Schools Association can help determine whether inviting the media is appropriate and if so, help develop a media plan.
-If you decide media is appropriate, below are a few questions to ask the official's office in advance of the visit: ☐ Are you comfortable with us inviting reporters to attend the visit? ☐ Do you plan to bring a photographer and are you comforable with us sharing photos from the visit on our social media channels or with the press?
-Are you willing to provide a quote for us to use in a press relase and would you be willing to speak to any interested reporters? ☐ Do you plan to issue your own press release or advisory?
-The Texas Charter Schools Association has a database of local press contacts who can be invited to these visits if deemed appropriate.
-We are happy to share these contacts with you as you prepare for the official's visit.
-Please contact the TCSA Advocacy Team at advocacy@txcharterschools.org to request a list and to discuss how to handle media for an elected official visit.
+The Texas Public Charter Schools Association can help determine whether inviting the media is appropriate and if so, help develop a media plan.
+If you decide media is appropriate, below are a few questions to ask the official's office in advance of the visit: - Are you comfortable with us inviting reporters to attend the visit? - Do you plan to bring a photographer and are you comfortable with us sharing photos from the visit on our social media channels or with the press? - Are you willing to provide a quote for us to use in a press release and would you be willing to speak to any interested reporters? - Do you plan to issue your own press release or advisory?